pkgw/pwkit/docs/source/foundations/io.rst

    Returns whether the path exists.

-.. method:: Path.is_absolute()
+.. method:: Path.glob(pattern)

-   Returns whether the path is absolute.
+   Assuming that the path is a directory, iterate over its contents and return sub-paths matching the given shell-style glob pattern.

 .. method:: Path.is_block_device()